InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Point Correlation

 Let $G$ denote the original vector map label of the scene, which consists of vertices $V$ and edges $E$.
 The vector map contains multiple classes of road elements, including pedestrian crossings, road dividers, road boundaries, and lane centerlines.
 Among them, the first three classes of road elements are simple polylines or polygons without intersection points.
 While lane centerlines have more complicated topology, such as lane split, lane merge, and lane intersection.
-To unify all vector elements, the vector map is decomposed into simpler shapes (i.e., polylines and polygons) without intersections.
-Any vertices in the vector map with degrees larger than two (i.e., intersection vertices) are removed from $G$, and incident edges are disconnected.
-In this way, a set of simple polylines and polygons without intersections is obtained as $G^*=\{l_i\}_{i=0}^{N^*}$, where $G^*$ is an undirected graph.
+To unify all vector elements, the vector map is decomposed into simpler shapes (\ie, polylines and polygons) without intersections.
+Any vertices in the vector map with degrees larger than two (\ie, intersection vertices) are removed from $G$, but incident edges are kept.
+In this way, a set of simple polylines and polygons without intersections is obtained as $G^*=\{l_i\}_{i=1}^{N^*}$, where $G^*$ is an undirected graph.
 Each shape $l_i$ is defined as an instance, and $N^*$ denotes the overall number of instances in a vector map.

-Following MapTR, to enhance the parallelization capacity of the model, each instance is evenly re-sampled with fixed-length points as $l_i=(v_0,v_1,...,v_j,...v_{n_p})$. $l_i$ is ordered from $v_0$ to $v_{n_p}$, where $n_p$ is the number of sampled points for each instance.
-For polygon instances, $v_0$ is equal to $v_{n_p}$.
-The pre-processing module is visualized in Fig. \ref{pre-processing}
+Following MapTR and MapTR-V2, to enhance the parallelization capacity of the model, each instance is evenly re-sampled with fixed-length points as $l_i=(v_1,...,v_j,...,v_{n_p})$. $l_i$ is ordered from $v_1$ to $v_{n_p}$, with $n_p$ being the number of sampled points for each instance.
+For polygon instances, $v_1$ is equal to $v_{n_p}$.
+The pre-processing module is visualized in Figure \ref{pre-processing}.